markfinger/webpack-build/README.md

 Applies the `improve` build

 Adds `webpack-wrapper/lib/hmr/client?...` and `webpack/hot/only-dev-server` to the config's entries.
-These enable the client-side to talk to the HMR server.
+These enable the client-side to talk to the HMR endpoint.

 Adds `new webpack.HotModuleReplacementPlugin()`